DNSC-6290-Group-6/Assignments/README.md

 ### Model Details
 * Columns used as inputs in the remediated EBM model include: 'property_value_std', 'no_intro_rate_period_std', 'loan_amount_std', 'income_std', 'conforming', 'intro_rate_period_std', 'debt_to_income_ratio_std', and 'term_360'.
 * Column used as a target in the remediated EBM model is 'high_priced'.
-* STATE the type of your group’s best remediated model
+* The EBM model is a type of GAM which treats each input feature in additive fashion resulting in a high level of interpretability.
 * Software/packages used to implement the remediated EBM model include: 'interpret.glassbox', 'interpret.perf', 'numpy', 'pandas', 'time', 'matplotlib.pyplot', and 'matplotlib.lines'.
 * Version of the software/packages: 'interpret 0.2.4', 'numpy 1.18.5', and 'pandas 1.0.5'.
 * Hyperparameters for the remediated EBM model include: 'max_bins': 512, 'max_interaction_bins': 16, 'interactions': 10, 'outer_bags': 4, 'inner_bags': 0, 'learning_rate': 0.001, 'validation_size': 0.25, 'min_samples_leaf': 5, 'max_leaves': 5, 'early_stopping_rounds': 100.0, 'n_jobs': NTHREAD, 'random_state': SEED.